adityathebe/adityathebe.com/content/posts/twitter-bot-tutorial-nodejs/index.md

 #### Streaming Tweets

 Alright so we have made a bot that can post tweets.
 But that's not enough.
 We will step up our game by streaming realtime tweets!
-For example, we can track any words like ‘Donald Trump’ so that whenever someone makes a tweet with the word ‘Donald Trump’ anywhere in the tweet, our bot will grab that tweet in realtime.
+For example, we can track any words like 'Donald Trump' so that whenever someone makes a tweet with the word 'Donald Trump' anywhere in the tweet, our bot will grab that tweet in realtime.
 We can track twitter accounts, words, hashtags, etc with this method.

 Lets create a **trackTweet** function.
 This function takes a parameter, that we name **keyword**, which stores the word we want to track.
 Once someone makes a tweet with that keyword, we'll program our bot to print the tweet in the command line.
-Let’s track ‘trump’.
+Let's track 'trump'.

 ```js
 const Twit = require('twit');